Guidance for Plants Affected by Covid-19

 The global pandemic caused by COVID-19 is affecting energy performance at many manufacturing sites.
-Consequently, sites enrolled in the Challenge for Industry may face difficulties improving their energy performance during the 2020 benchmarking period.
+Consequently, sites enrolled in the Challenge for Industry may face difficulties improving their energy performance during the 2020 and 2021 benchmarking period.
 Additionally, plants that achieved the Challenge in late 2019 or in 2020 may face delays or difficulties completing and submitting the application for Achiever recognition.

 To address these issues, EPA is providing additional flexibility for current and prospective plants participating in the Challenge for Industry that have faced non-normal production and challenges due to COVID-19.